restful-ws/restful-ws.github.io/rest/understanding-rest.md

 Low Technical Requirement For Access
-: Despite the flexibility, the minimum requirements for accessing the Web are low; the client must understand
+: Despite the flexibility, the minimum requirements for accessing the Web should be low; the client must understand
 HTTP semantics, the media formats it expects to encounter, have the network access needed, and be